bradwestness/bradwestness.github.io/_posts/2022/2022-04-12-record-collection-equality.md

 var p2 = new Person { FirstName = "Brad", LastName = "Westness" };

 Console.WriteLine($"Are these objects equal? {p1 == p2}.");
-// Output: Are these objects equal? false.
+// Output: Are these objects equal?
+False.
 ```

 The `p1` and `p2` objects are both instances of the `Person` class, but they both reference different objects in memory, therefore the equality check is false.